Discrimination against gay men

 Discrimination against gay men, sometimes called gayphobia, is a form of homophobic prejudice, hatred, or bias specifically directed toward gay men, male homosexuality, or men who are perceived to be gay.
 This discrimination is closely related to femmephobia, which is the dislike of, or hostility toward, individuals who present as feminine, including gay and effeminate men.

 Discrimination against gay men can result from religion, prejudicial reactions to one's feminine mannerisms, styles of clothing, and even vocal register.
-Within the LGBT-community, internalized issues around meeting social expectations of masculinity have been found among gay, bisexual, and transgender men.
+Within the LGBTQ-community, internalized issues around meeting social expectations of masculinity have been found among gay, bisexual, and transgender men.
+It is analogous to lesbophobia.

 Discrimination in society

 According to the French government, discrimination against gay men "is a form of homophobia that specifically affects men.
 Although it is primarily aimed at gay and bisexual men, it can also affect heterosexual men who are perceived as homosexual.
 Gay men may be targets of physical aggression or devalued by stereotypes linked to feminisation and hypersexualisation."

 The journalist Pierre Bouvier described anti-gay male sentiment as parallel to lesbophobia.
 Noting how these two different forms of homophobia operate in Western cultures, he wrote,There is very clearly a difference in mechanisms between gayphobia and lesbophobia, and this translates into different types of aggression.
-Where the collective imagination over-sexualizes gay men and exerts strong verbal and physical violence against boys and men who are not considered sufficiently masculine or heterosexual; for women, on the other hand, the assertion of their lesbian identity will be further disqualified, minimized, reduced to a fad, or even sexualized as a prelude to heterosexuality.
+Where the collective imagination over-sexualizes gay men and exerts strong verbal and physical violence against boys and men who are not considered sufficiently masculine or heterosexual; for women, on the other hand, the assertion of their lesbian identity will be further disqualified, minimized, reduced to a fad, or even sexualized as a prelude to heterosexuality.In 2002, there were at least 30 countries where female homosexuality was not explicitly criminalized, but male homosexuality was illegal.
+Compared to lesbians, gay men are more often victims of hate crimes and have more difficulty adopting children.